Mulhouse: History

 After the Prussian victory in the Franco-Prussian War (1870–1871), Mulhouse was annexed to the German Empire as part of the territory of Alsace-Lorraine (1871–1918).
 The city was briefly occupied by French troops on 8 August 1914 at the start of World War I, but they were forced to withdraw two days later in the Battle of Mulhouse.
+French forces then reoccupied the city again on 19 August, before retreating again on 28 August having suffered heavy casualties.
 Alsatians who celebrated the appearance of the French army were left to face German reprisals, with several citizens sentenced to death.
 After World War I ended in 1918, French troops entered Alsace, and Germany ceded the region to France under the Treaty of Versailles.
 After the Battle of France in 1940, it was occupied by German forces until its return to French control at the end of World War II in May 1945.

 The town's development was stimulated first by the expansion of the textile industry and tanning, and subsequently by chemical and Engineering industries from the mid 18th century.
 Mulhouse was for a long time called the French Manchester.
 Consequently, the town has enduring links with Louisiana, from which it imported cotton, and also with the Levant.
 The town's history also explains why its centre is relatively small.

+2025 Mulhouse stabbing attack

+On 22 February 2025, a 69-year-old Portuguese man, Lino Sousa Loureiro, was killed and several police officers were injured in a stabbing attack at a market in the centre of Mulhouse.
+A 37-year-old Algerian man, Ibrahim Abdessemed, was arrested at the scene and a terrorist inquiry was opened as the suspect reportedly shouted "Allahu Akbar" when carrying out the attack.

 Geography

 Two rivers run through Mulhouse, the Doller and the Ill, both tributaries of the Rhine.
 Mulhouse is approximately 100 km from Strasbourg and Zürich; it is 350 km from Milan and about 340 km from Frankfurt.
-It lies close enough to Basel, Switzerland and Freiburg, Germany to share the EuroAirPort international airport with these two cities.
+It is close to Basel, Switzerland and Freiburg, Germany.
+It shares the EuroAirport international airport with these two cities.